linoxbt/t3rn-bridge-bot/README.md

 ## NOTE

-You can configure amount to swap on config file
+You can configure
+- Amount to bridge
+- Network
+- Bridge Contract
+- Raw Data
+On config file

 If you did'nt get BRN Point, change the config OP or ARB RAWDATA with yours.
 Where to get it ? do manual TX from ARB to OP or OP to ARB, and go to explorer and copy the Input Data as HEX.
+Or you can just copy paste from wallet confirmation approval on input / data section.

 ## CONTRIBUTE